Commemorate the fight for gender equality and honor the power of women with this two-day itinerary.

 Begin your exploration with a trip to the Belmont-Paul Women’s Equality National Monument.
 This 200-year-old historic house has been at the center of the fight for women's rights since the National Woman’s Party became the owner in 1929.
 Guests can learn about the origins of the suffrage and women’s rights movements.

 Make your way to the Smithsonian National Museum of American History, where you can visit the American Democracy: A Great Leap of Faith exhibit, which features Susan B. Anthony’s red shawl, suffrage buttons, the table on which Elizabeth Stanton drafted the Declaration of Sentiments for the famous Seneca Falls Convention and a women’s suffrage wagon.
-There’s also Creating Icons: How We Remember Woman Suffrage, which covers the fight for women’s rights from the early days of the suffrage movement to the present.
 Gaze upon the Star-Spangled Banner, crafted by Mary Pickersgill, her 13-year-old daughter Caroline, nieces Eliza Young (13) and Margaret Young (15) and a 13-year-old Black indentured servant, Grace Wisher.
-Last but not least, check out Girlhood (It’s Complicated), an exhibit that covers the evolution of girlhood, from fashion to wellness to work and education.
+Picturing Women Inventors celebrates women inventors who have been overlooked or undervalued in U.S. society.
+The exhibit highlights the accomplishments, challenges and motivations of some of the most important inventors of the 20th- and 21st-century.
+Visitors can marvel at wall murals (with text in English and Spanish) and the creativity and inspiration of women inventors.

 Conclude the day with a night-time tour of the National Mall’s monuments and Memorials, including the Vietnam Women’s Memorial.
 The striking display was dedicated in 1993 to honor the women who risked their lives to serve their country during the Vietnam War as nurses, physicians, air traffic controllers, communication specialists and intelligence officers.